Quick summary

 Section 01

-Common symptoms of ovulation can include changes in cervical mucus, mild one-sided pelvic pain, a shift in libido, or a small change in basal body temperature.
+Common symptoms of ovulation can include changes in cervical mucus, mild pelvic pain or mittelschmerz, a shift in libido, breast tenderness, light spotting, and a small change in basal body temperature.
 Not everyone notices the same signs, so it is better to treat them as clues rather than proof.

 Section 02